In this section

 The ACCC has information about making a complaint, resolving a consumer problem, consumer guarantees, warranties and refunds, unfair sales methods, and regulations for products and services.

-ASIC's MoneySmart website has information that may be able to help with disputes about financial products and services.
-It has independent guidance for consumers when making decisions about their personal finances, including information about:
+The MoneySmart website has independent guidance for consumers when making decisions about their personal finances, including information about:

 They also offer helpful information about important life events, including: